Home Robot Vacuum Cleaners Irobot Roomba 770 Vs. Roborock S6

 See Price on Amazon See Price on Amazon

-This feature is essential for maintaining cleaning performance across various floor types, including carpets, rugs, hardwood floors, and tiles.
-The iRobot Roomba 770 weighs 3.8kg, robot vacuums are commonly designed to be lightweight and compact to easily get around and carrying around.
-Roborock S6, at 3.6kg is lighter than the iRobot Roomba 770 with a difference of 0.2kg.
+This feature is essential for keeping up cleaning performance across various floor types, including carpets, rugs, hardwood floors, and tiles. iRobot Roomba 770 weighs 3.8kg, robot vacuums are generally designed to be lightweight and compact for easy maneuverability and carrying around.
+Roborock S6, at 3.6kg is lighter than the iRobot Roomba 770 by 0.2kg.

-iRobot Roomba 770's height measures 91mm, here you are looking at the measurement from the bottom of the robot vacuum to its highest point.
-Height is an important consideration, especially if you have obstacles with low clearance in your home.
+iRobot Roomba 770's height measures 91mm, here you are looking at the measurement from the bottom to its highest point.
+Height is an important consideration, especially if you have obstacles with limited clearance in your home.
 Roborock S6, at 97mm measures more in height than the iRobot Roomba 770 with a difference of 6mm.

-When choosing a robot vacuum, make sure that the robot vacuum can fit under the furniture and navigate effectively in your living space without getting stuck or causing damage.
-The operating time of the iRobot Roomba 770 refers to the time the vacuum can clean continuously on a single battery charge before it needs to return to its charging dock for recharging. iRobot Roomba 770's operating time is 2h Roborock S6, at 3h lasts more than the iRobot Roomba 770 by 1h Always plan cleaning cycles around the vacuum's operating time to maximize efficiency and prevent "incomplete work" between charge intervals.
+When selecting a robot vacuum, ensure that the robot vacuum can go under the furniture and navigate effectively in your living space without getting stuck or causing damage.
+The operating time of a robot vacuum cleaner refers to the time the vacuum can clean continuously on a single charge before it needs to be recharged. iRobot Roomba 770's operating time is 2h The Roborock S6, at 3h lasts more than the iRobot Roomba 770 with a difference of 1h Always plan cleaning cycles around the vacuum's operating time to maximize efficiency and prevent "incomplete work" between charge intervals.

 iRobot Roomba 770 has a charge time of 3h, the charge time of a robot vacuum cleaner refers to the amount of time it takes for the vacuum's battery to recharge fully after it has been depleted during a cleaning cycle.
-The operating power consumption of a robot vacuum cleaner refers to the amount of electrical power the vacuum uses while it's actively cleaning your home. iRobot Roomba 770 has a power consumption of 30W, power is often measured in watts (W) and can vary among different robot vacuum models based on several consuption factors.
+The operating power consumption of a robot vacuum cleaner refers to the amount of electrical power the vacuum uses while it's actively cleaning your home. iRobot Roomba 770 has a power consumption of 30W, power is measured in watts (W) and can vary among different robot vacuum models based on several consuption factors.

 Related Reviews